 Examples of Points Assigned for Traffic Violations

-• 3 Points: Failing to yield right-of-way
+• 3 Points will be added to your driving record: Failing to yield the right-of-way

 • 5 Points: Reckless driving